Yangchenphug Higher Secondary School: Other disciplines

 The school's religious works are taken care and looked after by Chador Wangdi, a teacher who has served the school since 1990.

-Student Body

-The school has over 1500 students divided over a range of 4 grades from 9 to 12.
-The students are represented to the school administration by their class prefects who look after their class and report to the board of Principals.
-However these class prefects serve more as representatives of the teachers/administration to the students than the other way around.
-The student representation to the school administration is more or less the group of school prefects [32 as of 2013].
-They represent the students' voice in decision making processes for the school.
-This was famously exemplified in 2012 when the school administration decided to not hold the annual school concert for that year.
-The dismay from the students was represented to the board of Principals and the student leaders worked hard with support from the students to make the concert happen; success did come to the prefects.

 The Old Student's Association of Yangchenphug

 The Old Student's Association of Yangchenphug or popularly known as TOSA-OY is the alumni association of old students who are now working adults.
 The alumni association is involved in many collaborative and supportive activities to provide better opportunities to the present students.
 It also organises the prestigious "Jigme Dorji Wangchuck Memorial Debate" among the higher secondary schools in Thimphu.

 Membership to the alumni can be obtained by contacting the office of the school or writing to them at TOSA-OY, PO Box 1086, Thimphu.